JOSH-MOTION/CTA-Campus/SYSTEM_DESIGN.md

 ### 5.1.
 General (All Users)
 - **Authentication**: Users must be able to sign up, log in, and log out.
 - **Profile Management**: Users can view and update their own profile information (name, bio, profile picture).
-- **Real-time Chat**: All users can send and receive messages in real-time, both in direct messages and in group chats relevant to them.
+- **Real-time Chat**: All users can send and receive messages in real-time.
-- **Notifications**: Users receive real-time notifications for important events (new messages, grades, announcements).
+- **Notifications**: Users receive real-time notifications for important events.

 ### 5.2.
 Student-Specific
 - **Dashboard**: View a personalized summary of weekly topics, schedule, and recent resources.
-- **Academic Content**: View announcements, assignments, exercises, and projects targeted to their generation.
+- **Academic Content**: View announcements, assignments, etc., targeted to their generation.
 - **Submissions**: Submit links to their work for all academic tasks.
 - **Grading & Points**: View their total points and a breakdown of how they were earned.
-- **Roadmap**: View the academic roadmap and track their progress as marked by a teacher.
+- **Roadmap**: Track their progress as marked by a teacher.
-- **Booking**: Book one-on-one sessions with teachers based on their availability.
+- **Booking**: Book one-on-one sessions with teachers.
 - **Directory**: View a directory of all staff members.

 ### 5.3.
 Teacher-Specific
-- **Dashboard**: View a dashboard summarizing key metrics for a selected student generation (e.g., student count, pending submissions).
+- **Dashboard**: View a summary of key metrics for a selected student generation.
-- **Content Management**: Create, update, and delete announcements, assignments, exercises, and projects for specific generations.
+- **Content Management**: Create, update, and delete announcements, assignments, etc.
 - **Submission Review**: View all submissions for the academic content they've created.
 - **Grading**: Grade submissions, provide feedback, and award points.
-- **Student Management**: View a list of all students, their profiles, and their academic performance.
+- **Student Management**: View a list of all students and their performance.
 - **Roadmap Management**: Mark curriculum weeks as complete for different generations.
-- **Availability**: Set and manage their own availability for student bookings.
+- **Availability**: Set and manage their own availability.

 ### 5.4.
 Admin-Specific
-- **Full CRUD Operations**: Admins have full create, read, update, and delete permissions on all data collections (users, content, submissions, etc.).
+- **Full CRUD Operations**: Admins have full permissions on all data collections.
 - **User Management**: Can view and manage all user accounts and roles.
-- **System Oversight**: Has access to all dashboards and management pages available to teachers, but for all generations.
+- **System Oversight**: Has access to all dashboards and management pages.

 ---

 ## 6. Non-Functional Requirements

 ### 6.1.
 Performance
-- **Page Load Speed**: The application should load quickly, with critical content rendered on the server via Next.js Server Components to minimize client-side JavaScript.
+- **Page Load Speed**: The application should load quickly.
+    -   **How**: Achieved by using Next.js Server Components to render content on the server, which minimizes the amount of JavaScript sent to the client.
-- **Responsiveness**: The UI must be fully responsive and provide a seamless experience on all device sizes, from mobile phones to desktops.
+- **Responsiveness**: The UI must be fully responsive on all device sizes.
+    -   **How**: Achieved using Tailwind CSS, a utility-first framework designed for building responsive layouts.
-- **Real-time Updates**: Chat and notifications should appear instantly without requiring a page refresh, using Firestore's real-time capabilities.
+- **Real-time Updates**: Chat and notifications should appear instantly.
+    -   **How**: Implemented using Firestore's `onSnapshot` real-time listeners.

 ### 6.2.
 Scalability
+- **Serverless Backend**: The backend must scale automatically with user growth.
-- **Serverless Backend**: The use of Firebase (Firestore, Auth, Storage) ensures that the backend can scale automatically to handle a growing number of users and data without manual intervention.
+    -   **How**: Firebase services (Firestore, Auth, Storage) are built on Google Cloud's infrastructure and scale automatically without manual intervention.
+- **Efficient Queries**: Database queries must remain fast even with large amounts of data.
-- **Efficient Queries**: Firestore queries are indexed and designed to be efficient, fetching only the data necessary for the current view.
+    -   **How**: Firestore queries are indexed by default.
+The data model is designed to allow for shallow queries that fetch only the necessary data for a given view.

 ### 6.3.
 Security
-- **Authentication**: All routes (except login/signup) are protected, requiring users to be authenticated.
+- **Authentication**: All sensitive routes must be protected.
-- **Authorization (RBAC)**: Access to data and features is strictly controlled based on user roles (`student`, `teacher`, `admin`).
+- **Authorization (RBAC)**: Access to data and features must be strictly controlled by role.
-- **Data Integrity**: Firestore Security Rules are the primary line of defense, enforcing data validation and access control on the server side to prevent unauthorized data manipulation.
+    -   **How**: Firestore Security Rules provide the primary line of defense, enforcing data validation and access control on the server-side to prevent unauthorized data manipulation.

 ### 6.4.
 Usability & Accessibility
-- **Intuitive Interface**: The UI is designed to be clean, modern, and easy to navigate.
+- **Intuitive Interface**: The UI must be clean, modern, and easy to navigate.
+- **Accessibility**: The application must be usable by people with disabilities.
-- **Accessibility**: The use of ShadCN UI components, which are built on Radix UI, ensures that components are WAI-ARIA compliant and accessible to users with disabilities.
+    -   **How**: ShadCN UI components are built on Radix UI, which is WAI-ARIA compliant, ensuring a high standard of accessibility out of the box.
-- **Consistency**: The user interface maintains a consistent design language and user experience across all pages.

 ### 6.5.
 Reliability
-- **High Availability**: The application relies on Google Cloud's infrastructure via Firebase, which provides high uptime and reliability.
+- **High Availability**: The application must have minimal downtime.
+    -   **How**: Relying on Google Cloud's infrastructure via Firebase provides high uptime and reliability.
-- **Atomic Operations**: Critical data updates, such as awarding points, use atomic transactions (`increment()`) in Firestore to prevent race conditions and ensure data consistency.
+- **Atomic Operations**: Critical data updates (like awarding points) must be fail-safe.
+    -   **How**: Achieved by using atomic transactions (`increment()`) in Firestore to prevent race conditions and ensure data consistency.